Tell me more ×

 • can be very accurate

-• have a sensing parameter = voltage generated by junctions at different temperatures
+• sensing parameter = voltage generated by junctions at different temperatures

 • thermocouple voltage is relatively low (4.3mV for Type T thermocouple with one end at 0 C, other at 100 C, so that's 43uV/C tempco)